what is the Top 10 outdoor best weather sensor?

 UV Sensor:

-It measures how strong ultraviolet radiation is in sunlight.
-Ultraviolet radiation affects human health and the environment.
-For example, too much exposure to ultraviolet rays can harm the skin and cause other issues.
-Researchers often use UV sensors in weather monitoring, environmental protection, and other areas.
+It measures how strong ultraviolet (UV) radiation is in sunlight. uv and solar radiation can affect health and the environment.
+For example, too much exposure can harm the skin and cause other problems.
+Researchers use UV sensors to check the weather and protect the environment.

 Noise Sensor:

 It measures the noise level in the environment.
-Noise pollution is a concern outdoors too.
-Noise sensors can monitor noise levels in various places.
-They provide data to support environmental protection and urban planning.
+Noise pollution is a problem outside as well.
+Noise sensors can check noise levels in different areas.
+They give data to help with environmental protection and city planning.

 PM Sensor :

-This measures the amount of tiny particles in the air, like PM2.5 and PM10.
-These particles greatly affect air quality and human health.
-Researchers often use PM sensors to monitor air quality.
-These sensors are important tools in environmental and home weather station.
+This measures the tiny particles in the air, such as PM2.5 and PM10.
+These particles affect air quality and human health.
+Researchers often use PM sensors to check air quality.
+These sensors are important tools for environmental and home personal weather station.

 Outdoor sensor installation